Swalwell spent thousands of campaign dollars on booze and limo services, $20K at hotel where his wife works

 While the payments to the wineries could have come from a campaign event, it is not clear that the seven charges at the Capitol Hill liquor store and nine Drizly charges were campaign related.

-The FEC records reveal the California Democrat spent over $7,000 at luxury restaurants and steakhouses in D.C.
+The FEC records reveal the California Democrat's campaign spent over $7,000 at luxury restaurants and steakhouses in D.C.
 In addition, Swalwell appears to have sat down for 13 in-person meals at Charlie Palmer Steak, O-Ku Sushi, STK Steakhouse at the Downtown New York City location and other high-end eateries.

 Six expenditures listed as "Catering" on the FEC website showed Swalwell spent thousands of dollars on food at luxury restaurants, but those expenditures could also come from campaign events held in the capital.